Gefilte fish: Preparation and serving

 Gefilte fish was traditionally cooked inside the intact skin of a fish, forming a loaf which is then sliced into portions before serving.
 More commonly, it is now most often cooked and served as oval patties, like quenelles.
 In the United Kingdom, gefilte fish is commonly fried.
 Gefilte fish is typically garnished with a slice of carrot on top, and a horseradish mixture called chrain on the side.

-To make the modernized "gefilte fish" fish balls, fish fillets are ground and mixed with eggs (some recipes exclude eggs), breadcrumbs or matza crumbs, spices, salt, onions, carrots, and sometimes potatoes, to produce a paste or dough which is then simmered in fish stock.
+To make the modernized "gefilte fish" fish balls, fish fillets are ground and mixed with eggs (some recipes exclude eggs), breadcrumbs or matza crumbs, spices, salt, onions, carrots, and sometimes potatoes, to produce a paste or dough which is then formed into balls and simmered in fish stock.

 Carp, pike, mullet, or whitefish are commonly used to make gefilte fish; more recently, Nile perch and salmon are also used, with gefilte fish made from salmon having a slightly pink hue.
 Catfish is not used, however, because it is not kosher.

 Sweet and savory versions

 Gefilte fish may be slightly sweet or savory.
 Different preparations and taste preferences may be a proxy for reflecting Ashkenazi Jews' specific ancestral origins in Europe.
 The preference for sweet gefilte with sugar was popular among Galician Jews from central Europe, while gefilte fish with black pepper was preferred by the more northern Litvak Jews.
 The boundary separating the two camps was dubbed "the Gefilte Fish Line" by Yiddish linguist Marvin Herzog in the mid-1960s.

 Sweet gefilte fish with sugar in Galicia can be traced to the turn of the 19th century, when the first sugar beet factory opened in southern Poland.
 The sugar industry, which involved many Jews, grew rapidly, and sugar was included in many foods in the region.
 Culinary historian Gil Marks quipped that, '"Other Jews had savory noodle kugels.
 You didn't have sweet challah.
 The idea of putting sugar into anything else was absurd."
 But Polish Jews began to put sugar into all of these dishes.
-Previously peppery kugels.
-The now-sweet-and-sour stuffed cabbage.
-And gefilte fish.'
+Previously peppery kugels, the now-sweet-and-sour stuffed cabbage, and gefilte fish.'